 Open Monday to Saturday, from 10am to 8pm

-Specializing in Art and Architecture publications with a catalog of about [...] and continuously updated, the Lions & Books bookshop (Ca 'Giustinian, ground floor) offers the latest catalogs of the exhibitions organized by La Biennale di Venezia, Art books for children and teenagers, as well as many gadgets like handbags, jerseys and pens with the original logo of the Fondazione.
+Specializing in Art and Architecture publications with a vast and continuously updated catalog, the Lions & Books bookshop (Ca 'Giustinian, ground floor) offers the latest catalogs of the exhibitions organized by La Biennale di Venezia, Art books for children and teenagers, as well as many gadgets like handbags, jerseys and pens with the original logo of the Fondazione.